 NewLink and its subsidiaries (the Company) are devoting substantially all of their efforts toward research and development.
 The Company has never earned revenue from commercial sales of its drugs.
-The Company had a net loss of \$14.1 million and \$2.9 million for the three and six months ending June 30, 2015, respectively.
-For the six months ended June 30, 2015, the Company's loss was lower than the three-month period ending June 30, 2015 primarily as a result of earning a milestone payment during the first quarter of 2015 pursuant to a license and collaboration agreement the Company entered into with Merck, Sharpe and Dohme Corp., or Merck, in 2014.
+The Company incurred a net loss of \$32.4 million and \$56.1 million for the three and six months ended ended June 30, 2016, respectively.